 On May 18, 2018, the Financial Industry Regulatory Authority ("FINRA") issued a quotation clearance to our sponsoring market maker and assigned the ticker symbol "WRTC" to our common stock.
 Quotations for our common stock now appear under the WRTC ticker symbol on the OTCQB Venture Market for early stage and developing U.S. and international companies.
-Our shares of Common Stock are also Depository Trust Company ("DTC") eligible allowing for electronic clearing of trades.
+Our common stock is also Depository Trust Company ("DTC") eligible allowing for electronic clearing of trades.